Combating transnational crime

 The reach of UK law enforcement overseas is considerable.
 International agreements, forums and law enforcement institutions such as Interpol and Europol enable the UK to collaborate with partners and coordinate action against transnational threats.

 Facilitating cooperation with international law enforcement

 One of our roles is to facilitate cooperation between UK and international law enforcement agencies.
-Within the NCA, our UK International Crime Bureau provides the UK National Central Bureau for INTERPOL, the UK Europol National Unit and the UK SIRENE Bureau.
-SIRENE is the network which supports cooperation and coordination between law enforcement agencies in the EU member states.
+Within the NCA, our UK International Crime Bureau provides the UK National Central Bureau for INTERPOL and the UK Europol National Unit.

 At Europol in the Hague we lead the UK Liaison Bureau.
 This is a multi-agency team made up of NCA officers and seconded officers from:

 - Police Scotland

 - Immigration Enforcement

 The UK Liaison Bureau supports a large number of serious and organised crime investigations by UK law enforcement agencies.

 We have a network of International Liaison Officers (ILOs) covering more than 130 countries around the world.
 Our ILOs work with national authorities in-country to leverage local intelligence and law enforcement assets against shared threats.

 As well as collaborating with local authorities our ILOs also work closely with representatives from other UK agencies deployed overseas to support wider government objectives, including fostering good governance and enhancing security and stability.